Partial monoids and Dold-Thom functors

 and The classifying space $BM$ is the realization of this simplicial space.
 In the case when $M$ is a monoid, $BM$ is its usual classifying space.
 If $M$ is a partial monoid with a trivial multiplication (that is, the only composable pairs of elements in $M$ are those containing $0$), the space $BM$ coincides with the reduced suspension $\Sigma M$.

-A map $f: M \to N$ between two partial monoids is a {\em homomorphism} if, whenever $m_1+m_2$ is defined, $f(m_1)+f(m_2)$ is also defined and equal to $f(m_1+m_2)$.
-If $f$, considered as a map of sets, is an inclusion, we say that $M$ is a {\em partial submonoid} of $N$.
-A partial monoid $M$ is {\em filtered} if $M=\cup M(i)$ where $M(i)$ is a sequence of partial monoids such that $M(i)$ is a partial submonoid of $M(i+1)$ for all $i$, and such that any two elements of $M$ are composable if and only if they are composable in $M(i)$ for some $i$.
-A filtered partial monoid $M=\cup M(i)$ has {\em constant filtration} if the inclusion of $M(i)$ into $M(i+1)$ is an isomorphism for all $i$.
-Every partial monoid can be considered as a filtered monoid, with the constant filtration.
+A homomorphism $f: M \to N$ is a map such that whenever $m_1+m_2$ is defined, $f(m_1)+f(m_2)$ is also defined and equal to $f(m_1+m_2)$.
+If $f$, considered as a map of sets, is an inclusion, we say that $M$ is a partial submonoid of $N$.